 \subsection{Bacteria Dataset}

-We collected the Bacteria-ID dataset from \cite{ho2019rapid}, where the potential of Raman spectrosocpy in label-free bacteria detection has been investigated.
+We collected the Bacteria-ID dataset from \cite{ho2019rapid}, where the potential of Raman spectroscopy in label-free bacteria detection was investigated.
 This dataset consists of 30 bacterial and yeast isolates, including multiple isolates of Gram-negative and Gram-positive bacteria.
 The dataset is organized into a reference training dataset, reference fine-tuning set and test set.
 The fine-tuning dataset is used to account for the changes in measurement caused by optical system efficiency degradation.
 The training dataset contains 2000 spectra for each of the 30 isolates, whereas the fine-tuning and test set contains 100 spectra for each isolate.
 The isolates were cultured on blood agar plates sealed with Parafilm and stored at 4 $^\circ C$.
-The Raman spectra was generated using Horiba LabRAM HR Evolution Raman microscope, with 633 $nm$ illumination at 13.17 $mW$ along with a 300 $l/mm$ grating.
-The spectra was computed at 1.2 $cm^{-1}$ dispersion to simultaneously maximize signal strength and minimize background signal.
-The recorded spectra was normalized to $0-1$ intensity, covering the spectral range between 381.98-1792.4 $cm^{-1}$.
+The Raman spectra were generated using Horiba LabRAM HR Evolution Raman microscope, with 633 $nm$ illumination at 13.17 $mW$ along with a 300 $l/mm$ grating.
+The spectra were computed at 1.2 $cm^{-1}$ dispersion to simultaneously maximize signal strength and minimize background signal.
+The recorded spectra were normalized to the intensity of $0-1$, covering the spectral range between 381.98-1792.4 $cm^{-1}$.